mattrglobal/sample-apps/mobile-credential-online-presentation/README.md

 ### Cross device presentation

-In the cross device flow, you don't need to invoke the `handleRedirectCallback`, but you can directly pass an `onSuccess` and an `onFailure` handler to the `crossDeviceCallback` option in the credential request.
+In the cross device flow, you don't need to invoke the `handleRedirectCallback`, but you can directly pass an `onComplete` and an `onFailure` handler to the `crossDeviceCallback` option in the credential request.

 ## Running the app